rhinobird-io/mock-platform/README.md

 ## mock-platform

+### Prerequisite

+* Docker
-Define platform, plugin running host and port in `plugins.json`, run gateway.
+* Define platform, plugin running host and port in `plugins.json`.

-Make sure platform login function uses the auth URL of this mock gateway, http://hostname:8080/auth.

-Download executable gateway from issue #2.
+* Set environment variables such as GITLAB_PRIVATE_TOKEN in `.env`.

+You can get the gitlab private token from gitlab profile account setting.

 ### Start gateway and platform